On some indices of foliations and applications: Basic tools

 \subsection{GSV-index}

 The GSV-index was introduced by G\'omez-Mont-Seade-Verjovsky in \cite{GSV}.
-This index is a topological invariant for vector fields on singular complex varieties and is closely related to the Euler-Poincar\'e characteristic of the Milnor fiber (see, for instance \cite[Theorem 3.1]{Callejas}).
+This index is a topological invariant for vector fields on singular complex varieties and is closely related to the Euler-Poincar\'e characteristic of the Milnor fiber (see, for instance, \cite[Theorem 3.1]{Callejas}).
 It also relates to the Schwartz index and local Euler obstruction through a proportionality theorem \cite[Theorem 3.1]{brasselet}.
-In this subsection, we follow the presentation of \cite{index}.
+Below we will present Brunella’s definition of the GSV-index for one dimensional holomorphic foliations (see \cite{index}).
 Let $\F: \omega=0$ be a singular foliation at $(\mathbb C^2,p)$.
 Let $C:f(x,y)=0$ be an $\F$-invariant curve, where $f(x,y)\in \C[[x,y]]$ is reduced.
 Then, as in the convergent case, there are $g,h\in \C[[x,y]]$ (depending on $f$ and $\omega$), with $f$ and $g$ and $f$ and $h$ relatively prime and a $1$-form $\eta$ (see \cite[Lemma 1.1 and its proof]{suwa1995}) such that

+Expression (\ref{eq:suwa}) was first proved by K. Saito \cite{Saito2}.
+Subsequently, A. Lins Neto \cite{neto} obtained the same result in the case where $f$ is irreducible, and T. Suwa \cite{suwa1995}, in the case where $f$ is reduced, showed that the functions $f,g,h$ can be chosen in such a way that each pair $(f,g)$ and $(f,h)$ is relatively prime.